 The compound, currently named DDD107498, was originally discovered in 2010.
 Since then, it has undergone testing along with dozens of other potential antimalarial compounds as part of the Medicines for Malaria Venture, a public-private partnership that includes the University of Dundee.

 “The compound is currently going through the final stages of preclinical safety testing,” Read says.

 According to the researchers, the compound would be used with an existing antimalarial drug to protect against the spread of resistance.
 Since the compound is fairly simple to make, Read says that one dose of the final product should cost about US$1, similar to existing treatments.

 Colin Sutherland, who heads the immunology and infection department at the London School of Hygiene & Tropical Medicine, United Kingdom, says the malaria parasite’s complex life cycle makes it difficult to find a drug that is effective at every stage.
-“The chemical compound of this potential drug is different from any other antimalarial compound in that it interacts at many different stages of the parasite life cycle,” he says.
-“It is absolutely crucial that new compounds such as this one are coming through the pipeline.”

 However, Sutherland also sounds a note of caution: “There is a lot of work to be done before this can be formulated into a usable drug — and it still may fail at some stage — but this initial preclinical work is very encouraging.”